Oberlin Student Cooperative Association: Operations

 OSCA pays rent to Oberlin College for use of its buildings, but otherwise operates autonomously.
 OSCA collects its own tuition, manages its own finances, organizes its own members, buys directly from local farms, and manages its operations without Oberlin College intervention.
 Largely, the organization is run by its member-owners.
 For large decisions that affect all OSCA co-ops, student members vote by OSCA's consensus process on all rules and implement decisions.
 This process also occurs at the level of the individual co-op.

 OSCA members fill all positions within the co-ops, such as president, Sexual Harm Information Liaisons (SHILs), head cook, and kitchen prep.
 Members of OSCA do all of the cooking, cleaning, food buying, baking, and other tasks within their individual co-ops.
 Members can also work for money and/or hours in elected or hired positions such as Board Rep, Cleanliness & Maintenance Coordinator, or Accessibility Committee Coordinator.
 Each co-op decides at the beginning of each semester how much time members must contribute.
 For those who hold jobs outside of the co-op, most co-ops will offer "time aid" to significantly reduce the number of co-op hours required.
 Every member of OSCA must clean up after one meal a week.

-The organization also employs two Full-time Employees, a Financial Manager and Business Coordinator, and two part-time Employees: a Food Safety Advisor, and an Office Assistant.
+The organization also employs two full-time Employees, a Financial Manager and Business Coordinator, and one part-time Office Assistant.

-Every fall, OSCA members vote for the corporation's officers for the next year, including OSCA President, Treasurer, Chair of the Board, and Membership Secretary.
+Every fall, OSCA members vote for the corporation's officers for the next year, including OSCA President, Treasurer, Chair of the Board, and Membership Directory (Secretary).
 These officers, along with other student staff and adult employees, make up the general management team, or the GMT.
 The GMT deals with the overall operations of the co-ops, but generally does not involve itself in minute decisions.
 In addition to this operational management, OSCA's policies and protocols are managed by the Board of Directors.
 This Board is made up of two representatives from every co-op as well as the chair of the board.

 There are no meal cards or cafeteria trays in co-ops.
 Communal meals are prepared for lunch at 12:20 pm and dinner at 6:20 pm, and the kitchens are open 24/7.
 Guest policies are set by members so they can bring friends and professors to meals.
 Many co-ops are vegetarian and vegan-friendly, and allergy awareness among the membership is always a priority.
 Mealtime is often spent discussing co-op related issues, ranging from electing head cooks to determining health and safety policies for the co-op at large.